- Great power for the size

-Weighing in at just 3 pounds and measuring 5.8 x 7.8 x 12.8 inches, the Conair Extreme Steam Fabric Steamer with Dual Heat (model number GS23; sticker price $39.99) is one of the smallest, most powerful steamers on the market.
+Weighing in at just 3 pounds and measuring 5.8 x 7.8 x 12.8 inches, the Conair Extreme Steam Fabric Steamer with Dual Heat (model number GS23) is one of the most powerful portable steamers on the market.
 The product is moderately priced and comes with a limited one-year warranty as well.

 The new Dual Heat technology featured in the Extreme Steam creates more concentrated steam for up to 30% hotter output.
 This enables you to penetrate heavier fabrics and the company claims the product can release wrinkles up to 5 times faster than other industry-leading steamers, all while killing both dust mites and bed bugs.